If you are not making money while sleeping then you will end up working till you die.

 Let’s say if I earn 20,00,000 annual income by providing content marketing services to startups.
 I would have paid 30% tax on the income above 10 lakh if I worked as a salaried person.

-But government allows me to pay tax at 50% of my professional revenue without asking me the proofs of business expenses.
-That means, I can pay tax on 10,00,000 income when filing income tax.
+But the government allows me to pay tax at 50% of my professional revenue without asking me the proofs of business expenses.
+That means I can pay tax on 10,00,000 income when filing income tax.

 A saving of Rs.
 3,00,000 from income tax just by changing your mindset (& income category) from a salaried employee to a business owner.